stockmind/gpd-pocket-ubuntu-respin/README.md

 This is a collection of scripts and tweaks to adapt Ubuntu and Linux Mint ISO images and let them run smoothly on GPD Pocket.

 All informations, tips and tricks was gathered from:
- - https://www.reddit.com/r/GPDPocket/comments/6idnia/linux_on_gpd_pocket/ - Base project files and amazing collection of tips and tricks to get all up and running
+ - https://www.reddit.com/r/GPDPocket/comments/6idnia/linux_on_gpd_pocket/ - Chrisawcom base project files and amazing collection of tips and tricks to get all up and running
  - http://linuxiumcomau.blogspot.com/ - Respin script and info
  - http://hansdegoede.livejournal.com/ - Kernel patches and amazing work on Bay Trail and Cherry Trail devices
  - https://www.indiegogo.com/projects/gpd-pocket-7-0-umpc-laptop-ubuntu-or-win-10-os-laptop--2/x/16403171#/ - GPD Pocket Indiegogo Campaign page